SWeav02/baderkit/docs/implementation.md

 === "neargrid-weight"

-    **Key Takeaways:** *Similar to the original neargrid method, but converges at lower grid densities.
-Still in testing.*
+    **Key Takeaways:** *Similar to the original neargrid method, but uses the weight method at the edges to converge charges at lower grid densities.*

     This method is a hybrid of the neargrid and weight methods.
 It first runs the neargrid exactly, then uses the fractional assignment of the weight method